Jianhang-Xiao/Audio-Recommendation-Algo-/README.md

 iii.
 What was the optimal number of clusters in your cluster model?
 Explain how you determined this value.

-I used Kmeans to find the optimal number of clusters, Without scaling, the optimal number of clusters is 4 by looking at Elbow Plot graph.
+I used Kmeans to find the optimal number of clusters.
+Without scaling, the optimal number of clusters is 4 based on the Elbow Plot graph.
 With scaling, the optimal number of cluster that I choose is 8.
 With my three predations, the optimal number of clusters is 4.

 iv.
 Take a look at the respective songs that fell into your clusters.
 Describe these clusters in human terms to the best of your ability